Zara Nakhimovskaya

-Zara Nakhimovskaya (Kavnatsky) (Zāra Nahimovska or Zāra Kavnacka; born June 6, 1934, Daugavpils, Latvia) is a chess player who won the Latvian Chess Championship for women in 1958, 1959, 1961, and 1962.
+Zara Nakhimovskaya (Kavnatsky) (Zāra Nahimovska or Zāra Kavnacka; born 6 June 1934) is a Latvian chess player.
+She won the Latvian Chess Championship for women in 1958, 1959, 1961, and 1962.

 Chess career

 Zara Nakhimovskaya achieved excellent results during 1950 - 1960 period when she lived in Soviet-occupied Latvia.
 Zara Nakhimovskaya played for the Latvian SSR in Soviet Team juniors chess championships in Leningrad in 1951 at second girls board and won first place (6½ out of 9).
 She played in Latvian Chess Championship for women finals in: